-General health issues can be address by University Health Services and is covered by tuition.
 Any hospitalization or emergency room visits must be covered by students’ own insurance and is not covered by the NHSI or Northwestern University.
-Students must bring a Health Insurance Card with them.
+Students must bring a health insurance card with them.

-Tuition for the Theatre Arts, Design/Tech, and Musical Theatre Extension covers: all programming, room & board in University housing, three meals daily in the dining hall, health services (not insurance), field trips, theatre performance tickets, and group events.
+Tuition for the Theatre Arts, Design/Tech, and Musical Theatre Extension covers: all programming, room & board in University housing, three meals daily in the dining hall, field trips, theatre performance tickets, and group events.
 Students may choose to bring additional spending money for the occasional meal off campus, souvenirs, etc.

 Students must assume all responsibility for personal property.
 For the safety of students and faculty, residence halls are locked at all hours.
 Students are strongly advised to lock their rooms at all times.

 All students must live on campus.
 Most students will have a roommate.
 Rooming requests will not be accepted except in the case of requests regarding medical conditions.
 Students who identity as males and females will be separated by floors or by common areas.
 All residences are air-conditioned.
 All meals are eaten in University dining halls.